-Below are our favorite Easter craft projects, along with some simple step-by-steps.
+From table decorations to a sophisticated wreath that will last you beyond Easter, these Easter craft projects are super easy – and they come with some simple step-by-steps.
 None will take you long to create, for many, you may already have the ingredients you need – and all, we think you will agree look beautiful.

-For more Easter decorating ideas – many of which involve very little effort for huge impact – don't miss our dedicated gallery.
+For more Easter decorations – many of which involve very little effort for huge impact – don't miss our dedicated gallery.

 Easter craft ideas